Brasme/tkinter_python/README.md

 # About

-Simple txinter and periodic timer test app
+Simple tkinter and periodic timer test app just to illustrate some basics

 Keywords: class, event, tkinter, callback, complex, canvas, deepcopy vs copy by ref

-No copy restrictions - and no warenties about correctness - if used it is by free will with no warrenty
+No copy restrictions -  no warrenties about correctness